 If the opening of Star Wars is an oxygen-rich breath of visual storytelling, The Phantom Menace hyperventilates in literal exposition.
-In words and pictures, it immediately overexerts, as though the audience belongs to a species the movie doesn't recognize, with whom it doesn't quite know how to communicate.
-In 1977, we were introduced to a blatant battle of resources between an empire whose reach extended as long as a battlecruiser and an underprivileged rebellion skimming in enemy fire and unable to escape.
+It immediately overexerts, as though the audience belongs to a species the movie doesn't recognize, with whom it doesn't quite know how to communicate.
+In 1977, we were introduced to a blatant battle of resources between an empire whose reach extended as long as a battle-cruiser and an underprivileged rebellion skimming in enemy fire and unable to escape.
 In other words, we got the story through images.
 The Phantom Menace is more talkative but less informative: we hear words like “trade dispute,” “blockade,” “negotiation,” and we are introduced to characters before contextualizing them by the situation.
 Star Wars never had so much babble.

 I admire the kernel of inspiration at the heart of this setup: to place the universe in context, a textual framework that can be built around the old material (beginning the titular star war, for example, as legal proceedings manipulated into conflict by an ambitious politician).
 This is so much braver than what J. J. Abrams did with Star Wars: The Force Awakens, which instead of attempting to refine Lucas’ scheme of visual storytelling relegated anything risky or new to the opening text.
-The title crawl of The Force Awakens is the only establishment we ever receive for how Episode VI became Episode VII, since the movie itself was manipulated to conveniently take place in a universe where all the pieces are aligned for an exact copy of Star Wars.
-Abrams achieved the impossible, as far as this fan is concerned: with sheer corporate sleaze he made me miss the sloppy, misplaced, childlike creativity of these prequels, and of The Phantom Menace particularly, which most exemplifies them.
+The title crawl of The Force Awakens is the only establishment we ever receive for how Episode VI became Episode VII, since the movie itself was manipulated to conveniently take place in a universe where all the pieces are aligned for an exact copy of Episode IV.
+Abrams achieved a beautiful movie, and one so calculated that it makes you miss the sloppy, childlike creativity of these prequels, and of The Phantom Menace particularly, which most exemplifies them.